Y0Coss/docs-fork/pages/public_cloud/public_cloud_cross_functional/whats_is_landing_zone/guide.en-gb.md

 Recommended actions:

-- **Document** your landing zone architecture, IAM model, network design, and security policies in a centralised knowledge base (e.g., Confluence, Git repositories).
+- **Document** your landing zone architecture, IAM model, network design, and security policies in a centralised knowledge base (e.g., Atlassian Confluence, Git repositories).
 - Create **runbooks** for onboarding new projects or teams using the Landing Zone.
 - Establish a regular **review cycle** (e.g., quarterly) to assess:
     - Security posture (IAM audit, firewall rules, logs)